zj11223344/Tactics-Remix/INSTALL.md

 ## Linux

-Tactics Remake for Linux is distributed as a compressed ZIP file and does not include a WeiDU installer.
+Tactics Remix for Linux is distributed as a compressed ZIP file and does not include a WeiDU installer.

 Extract the contents of the mod to the folder of the game you wish to modify.